rstojnic/lazydata/README.md

-# datafreezer: scalable data dependencies
+# lazydata: scalable data dependencies

-`datafreezer` is a minimalist library for including data dependencies into Python projects.
+`lazydata` is a minimalist library for including data dependencies into Python projects.

 **Problem**: Keeping data files in git (e.g. via git-lfs) results in a bloated repository that takes ages to pull.

-**Solution**: `datafreezer` only stores references to data files in git, and syncs data files on-demand when they are needed.
+**Solution**: `lazydata` only stores references to data files in git, and syncs data files on-demand when they are needed.

 **Benefits**: